H-5138

 Plain Language

-Users have a right to access their own chat logs at any time.
-Upon request, the chatbot provider must deliver the chat log in a downloadable, easily readable format.
-Providers may not discriminate or retaliate against users who exercise this access right.
-This is a data access right analogous to CCPA-style 'right to know' but specific to chatbot interaction records.
+Users have an unconditional right to access their own chat logs at any time.
+Upon request, the chatbot provider must deliver the logs in a downloadable, easy-to-read format.
+Providers may not discriminate or retaliate against users who exercise this right.
+This is a straightforward data portability and access right — there is no limit on frequency of requests and no exception for trade secrets or proprietary information.

 Statutory Text